"Take-home" vs. "Bulk"

 New American, Aurora, Tui, Super Cold, Havmor, Tip Top.

-Byers, Dennes', McDonald's, CreamCraft, Super Cold, Wise's, Burrells, Peter Pan,
+Dennes', McDonald's, CreamCraft, Super Cold, Wise's, Burrells, Peter

 Eldora, Frosty Jack, Meadow Gold and Tip Top.